Kazipur

 Kazipur is a village in Delhi which comes under Najafgarh district in southwest Delhi.
 The Postal Index Number (PIN) code of Kazipur is 110073.
-All lands are acquired by Delhi government.
+All lands are acquired by the Delhi government.
 The village is home to the Guru Garibdas temple, a sports complex, and three schools.

 Climate

-Average annual rainfall in Kazipur is 458.5mm (18.0 inch).[7]
+Average annual rainfall in Kazipur is 458.5 mm (18.0 inches).
 Temperatures do not usually fall below freezing point in the winter months.
-In summer from April to July, the day temperature generally remains between 30 °C and 40 °C occasionally going up to 48 °C.
+In summer from April to July, the daytime temperature generally remains between 30 °C and 40 °C, occasionally reaching 45 °C.